dlcastillop/final-countdown-js/README.md

 - `currentMinutes`: a number indicating the current value of the minutes on the stopwatch.
 - `currentSeconds`: a number indicating the current value of the seconds on the stopwatch.
 - `elapsedSeconds`: a number indicating the total elapsed time, calculated in seconds, since the stopwatch started.
 - `remainingSeconds`: a number indicating the total remaining time, calculated in seconds, until the stopwatch reaches the initially set time.
+If the `endTime` is not specified, it will always be 0.
 - `remainingTime`: analogous to the `current` object, this object holds the remaining time in both formats:
   - `withLeadingZero`: a string indicating the remaining time with leading zeroes.
+If the `endTime` is not specified, it will always be 00:00:00:00.
   - `withoutLeadingZero`: a string indicating the remaining time without leading zeroes.
+If the `endTime` is not specified, it will always be 0:0:0:0.
 - `pause`: a function that, when called, will pause the stopwatch.
 - `play`: a function that, when called, will resume (or start) the stopwatch.
 - `reset`: a function that, when called, will reset the stopwatch.